 Miscellaneous collections: on the usual days and at the usual times

 Our regular collections don't change.
-Our yard waste collection will begin on April 15 just as planned, but the branches collection is suspended.
+Our yard waste collection began on April 15 just as planned, and our branches collection followed on April 30.
 An important notice in the case of the collection of recyclable materials: throughout the duration of the preventive measures, only the bins will be collected.

 Disinfectant wipes, tissues, gloves, masks and other protective or cleaning products go in the trash only, in a sealed bag.

-Deferred payment of property taxes, interest charges temporarily suspended
+Deferred payment of property taxes, interest charges temporarily suspended, including on transfer duties

-The second instalment of Mount Royal property taxes, originally due on May 26, is postponed to June 25, 2020.
-Cheques post-dated to May 26 will not be cashed until this new deadline.
+The second instalment of Mount Royal property taxes, originally due on May 26 and first postponed to June 25, is now postponed again to August 25, 2020.
+Cheques post-dated to May 26 or June 25 will not be cashed until this new deadline.